Jocelyn Bell Burnell

 Jocelyn Bell Burnell currently holds the title of Visiting Professor of Astrophysics at the University of Oxford.
-Previously, she has held professorial and administrative roles at the University of Bath, Princeton University, the Open University, University College London, and University of Southampton.
+Previously, she has held professorial and administrative roles at the University of Bath, Princeton University, the Open University, UCL Institute of Education, and University of Southampton.
 She was also president of the Royal Astronomical Society, president of the Institute of Physics, worked on the Interplanetary Scintillation Array, and was project manager for the James Clerk Maxwell Telescope.
 Native to Northern Ireland, Burnell earned her BS in natural philosophy at University of Glasgow in 1965, and her PhD from the University of Cambridge in 1969.

 Burnell is quite famous for discovering the first radio pulsars while still a graduate student in 1967.
 While Burnell’s name was included among the five authors of the paper that won the 1974 Nobel Prize in Physics, Bell did not receive a prize or recognition from the committee; this has been a point of controversy, though Burnell does not herself seem to take issue with it.
 Given her presence at so many major institutions, both inside and outside of academia, Burnell’s influence in astrophysics is a fundamental one.
 Her role in advancing our knowledge of pulsars, as well as the application of radio telescopes, has guided the field into the twenty-first century.